charonfaustinus/studio/readme.md

 | ----------- | ----------- |
 | Side-Left   | Top-Center  |
 | Side-Right  | Back-Center |

-### HRTF
-Head-related transfer function
-This work by placing Left and Right speaker channels directly next to your ears.
-It need HRTF or Binaural stereo encoded file, and require you to sit at the center of sofa.
-This will sounds like you're using AirPods Pro with Dolby Atmos.

 ### Global
 This is VideoTXL default global audio, you'll hear everything everywhere like you're wearing a headphone.
 Only stereo audio (Front-Left, Front-Right) will be heard.